wradlib/wradlib.github.io/posts/2016/easy-install-using-conda-forge.md

 With the help of an outstanding community effort named [conda-forge](https://conda-forge.github.io/), wradlib can now be more conveniently installed on _**linux**_, _**windows**_ and _**osx**_.

-Until now, installing wradlib and its dependencies could be tricky, with each OS having its own issues.
+Until now, installing  {{wradlib}}  and its dependencies could be tricky, with each OS having its own issues.
 On Windows, we so far recommended to satisfy all depencies via [Python(x,y)](https://python-xy.github.io/).
 This was convenient; however, it limited users to Python 2.7, and, more importantly, to 32-bit Python.
 This was a serious drawback particularly for memory-intensive applications.

 With this post, we present a new installation approach that is harmonised across platforms.
-Using [conda-forge/wradlib-feedstock](https://github.com/conda-forge/wradlib-feedstock), we provide installable wradlib packages for all major OS (accounting for different python and numpy versions, and offering 32-bit builts for Windows, if desired).
+Using [conda-forge/wradlib-feedstock](https://github.com/conda-forge/wradlib-feedstock), we provide installable  {{wradlib}}  packages for all major OS (accounting for different python and numpy versions, and offering 32-bit builts for Windows, if desired).
 All builts are tested and uploaded to the [conda-forge channel](https://anaconda.org/conda-forge/wradlib).

-The default-conda channel provides many wradlib dependencies out of the box, but not all.
+The default-conda channel provides many  {{wradlib}}  dependencies out of the box, but not all.
 Hence, we also contributed to the [conda-forge/gdal-feedstock](https://github.com/conda-forge/gdal-feedstock) making it the first feedstock serving two different package versions (gdal 1.11.4 and 2.0.2).

-As a result, wradlib can now be conveniently installed using the [conda package manager](http://conda.pydata.org/docs/intro.html).
+As a result,  {{wradlib}}  can now be conveniently installed using the [conda package manager](http://conda.pydata.org/docs/intro.html).
 Windows users should be aware, though, that this approach is **not** compatible with Python(x,y).
 So you need to make a decision.

 So this is the basic walk through: